-6 top-rated SharePoint alternatives for 2022
+6 top-rated SharePoint alternatives

 SharePoint is a Goliath in the document management space.
 More than 85 percent of Fortune 500 companies, including Toyota, Hershey, REI, and more, use SharePoint in some capacity.